Hyponitrite: Hyponitrite esters

 Organic trans-hyponitrites R1−O−N=N−O−R2 can be obtained by reacting trans silver(I) hyponitrite Ag_{2}N_{2}O_{2} with various alkyl halides.
-For example, reaction with t-butyl chloride yields trans di-tert-butyl hyponitrite.
+For example, reaction with tert-butyl chloride yields trans di-tert-butyl hyponitrite.

 Other alkyl radicals reported in the literature include ethyl, and benzyl.
 These compounds can be a source of alkoxyl radicals.